 Frequently Asked Questions about Booster doses

-On September 1, 2022, the CDC issued new recommendations for COVID-19 boosters, after the FDA authorized updated booster formulas from both Pfizer and Moderna.
 The CDC recommends that everyone who is eligible stay up-to-date on vaccinations by getting an updated booster dose at least 2 months after their last COVID-19 shot—either since their last booster dose, or since completing their primary series.
-Pfizer’s updated booster shot is recommended for individuals 12 and older, and Moderna’s updated vaccines are available for individuals as young as 6 months.
+Pfizer’s and Moderna’s updated vaccines are available for individuals as young as 6 months.
 The CDC expanded the use to the youngest group of children (age 6 months to 5 years) on December 9, 2022.

 These new boosters contain an updated bivalent formula that both boosts immunity against the original coronavirus strain and also protects against the newer Omicron variants that account for most of the current cases.
 Updated boosters are intended to provide optimal protection against the virus and address waning vaccine effectiveness over time.